Saints. It hurt.

 Werner’s expression yet again betrayed nothing.
 “It’s unacceptable.”

-Maria did not appear phased.
+Maria did not appear fazed.
 “What about it is unacceptable?”

 That was when Olive realized it.
 No, he felt it.
 While the others had brought in pieces of their surroundings with their arrival, Jericho had come with nothing.
 There was a gaping blackness behind Jericho.
 A hollow space.
 A void.

-Olive’s thoughts must have bled outwards—or maybe it was someone else’s thoughts that were bleeding inwards—because everyone slowly turned towards the peacekeeper.
+Olive’s thoughts must have bled outward—or maybe it was someone else’s thoughts bleeding in—because everyone slowly turned toward the peacekeeper.

-“…Is there something on my face?”
-Jericho asked.
+“Is there something on my face?”
+Jericho asked slowly.

 “Jericho,” Atienna tried gently, “where exactly are you right now?”